 Know Your Options

 Slate is a gorgeous, cost-effective, and environmentally responsible material.
 But installing a slate roof means paying large front-end costs.
-Consider metal roofing as an alternative if the financial sacrifice of slate is not ideal for your budget, and make sure to thoroughly research contractors before trusting one of them with the future of your home.
+Consider metal roofing as an alternative if the financial sacrifice of slate is not ideal for your budget, and make sure to thoroughly research roofing contractors before trusting one of them with the future of your home.